 Figuring out what kind of insurance you need can be a headache, especially if you go into the process unprepared.
 Knowing all about your business will help you to ascertain which products are best suited to you.

 “Every business is different and the type of insurance a business needs will depend on a myriad of different factors,” John says.
 “Things like the number of staff employed; whether the business has a premises, is mobile or online; whether they produce or manufacture products, on-sell goods or provide a service; whether they have a fleet of vehicles, are just some of the many things that can influence the type of insurance required.”

 John says that many businesses will need to have, as a legal minimum requirement Workers Compensation insurance and may be contractually required to have Legal Liability cover before they can perform work.
 But there are lots of different insurance products available, some of which can be absolute lifesavers if something goes wrong – especially for small business owners.

 Review your policies

-It’s one of the joys of small business that they are wonderfully flexible, adapting quickly to their customer’s needs and the wider Australian economy.
+It’s one of the joys of small businesses that they are wonderfully flexible, adapting quickly to their customer’s needs and the wider Australian economy.
 They can grow rapidly too.

-What often starts out as a mobile or home based business can quickly grow into one that requires a larger premises with more stock or equipment – and what happens then is that, within the space of a year the business may have completely ‘outgrown’ the original insurance cover.
+What often starts out as a mobile or home-based business can quickly grow into one that requires larger premises with more stock or equipment – and what happens then is that within the space of a year the business may have completely ‘outgrown’ the original insurance cover.